XANOZOID/Burger/README.md

 2. It's entirely procedural
 3. There are no first class functions or "classes with methods"
 4. Anything that does require dynamic-ish behavior is done through events which are not like scripts and have no returns
-    a.
-Events are defined statically too.
+    1. Events are defined statically too.
 5. It looks like JavaScript and Go had a baby